bashrc2/LKMPG/5.13.8/LKMPG-5.13.8.rst

             By the way, I would like to point out that the above discussion is true for any operating system which uses a monolithic kernel.
-This isn't quite the same thing as *"building all your modules into the kernel"*, although the idea is the same.
+This isn't the same thing as *"building all your modules into the kernel"*, although the idea is the same.
 There are things called microkernels which have modules which get their own codespace.
 The GNU Hurd and the Zircon kernel of Google Fuchsia are two examples of a microkernel.

       .. container:: outline-3
-         :name: outline-container-org9fb8eb3
+         :name: outline-container-org7b234b8

          .. rubric:: 5.6.
 Device Drivers
-            :name: org9fb8eb3
+            :name: org7b234b8

          .. container:: outline-text-3
             :name: text-5-6